redFrik/udk16-Immersive_Technologies/udk170105/README.md

 * sequencer - make a scene that you can run around in and objects that act as note triggers in supercollider.
   * program a triggable drum kit or synthesizer in supercollider
   * build a scene, add a controller
-  * code a script to place objects
+  * code a script to place objects (in patterns, grid structure etc)
   * make the objects collision send out osc triggers
 * mobile - create an app for ios and/or android that uses gps position to generate some generative graphics
   * figure out how to get gps coordinates into unity (LocationInfo)